j5py/j5py/README.md

 > [!TIP]
 > **Keep an eye here as I share my projects and expertise while continuing to learn and grow in my coding journey**.
 >
-> _Below, you'll find a curated overview of my technical journey and projects; however, this profile only showcases repositories from 2023 onwards.
+> _Below, you'll find a curated overview of my technical journey and projects; however, my GitHub profile only showcases [repositories from 2023 onwards](https://github.com/j5py?tab=repositories).
 All the languages and technologies I encountered during my studies between 2016 and 2018, along with all the programs I wrote between 2018 and 2022 (from web applications to numerous JavaScript snippets integrated into third-party solutions) are not archived here._

 <br />